 To refresh and upgrade their existing facilities, Akamai planned a single, large command and control room which would house both their Broadcast Operations Command Center (BOCC) and a Network Operations Command Center (NOCC).
 The combined space would incorporate new technologies to heighten network reliability and performance and ultimately reduce downtime.
 The NOCC needed to be streamlined for optimal workflow as well as compelling for the customer tour experience.
 Operators in the BOCC focused on monitoring raw content streams and playback on a collection of the world’s most used media players.

-, a well-established video wall and technology integrator, had worked with both Akamai and CineMassive in the past.
-After initially assessing Akamai’s control room space, Constant brought CineMassive into the project to deliver a secure, reliable solution tailored to Akamai’s technical and logistic design needs.
+, a well-established video wall and technology integrator, had worked with both Akamai and Haivision in the past.
+After initially assessing Akamai’s control room space, Constant brought Haivision into the project to deliver a secure, reliable solution tailored to Akamai’s technical and logistic design needs.
 An impressive 25×3 panel video wall featured a small air gap with a sliding glass partition used to divide the spaces and content when necessary.
 The practical, yet aesthetically pleasing space met operator needs while providing a secure space for ‘wow-factor’ tours.

 The new visual collaboration platform the team implemented also provided multiple avenues to ensure system redundancy and reliability.
 First, CineNet content management software

 gives users automatic and manual backup capability.
 Next, because the system incorporates two Alpha FX Elite

 video processors, operators can create mirrored displays within CineNet for a hot back-up in the event of a system failure.
 Finally, two Site Managers complement the system to add an extra layer of redundancy if either Alpha FX processor becomes unavailable.
 Site Managers

 also create a secure gateway to protect the system’s core processors against external threats which could result in costly downtime.